Do you know the difference between lead generation and advertising?

 For $4500 you have 3 closed transactions or $1500 per closed loan.

 Knowing these details, you can now make an educated decision about where to spend your marketing dollars.
-If your margins are thinner than you want, then you need to improve your conversion or decrease your cost per lead.
+If your margins are thinner than you want, you need to improve your conversion or decrease your cost per lead.

 Pretty straight forward, right?